raspberrypilearning/image-identifier/en/step_3.md

 Conveniently, pip can be given a list of all the librarys a project needs, and told to install them all at once.
 These are usually included in a file called `requirements.txt`, as they have been with the starter code provided here.

-OPEN QUESTION : SHOULD I HANDLE A SCENARIO WHERE THEY DON'T HAVE PYTHON 3 INSTALLED AT ALL?
-IF SO, SHOULD WE AUTOMATE THE DOWNLOAD/INSTALL THROUGH SOME SORT OF SCRIPT, OR JUST SEND THEM TO THE PYTHON SITE?

 --- task ---

 Run this command on your CLI to install the libraries you'll need.
 It may take a while to run, as it will have to download the libraries from the internet and some of them are quite large.